sthDINESH/sthDINESH/README.md

 <br />

-I’m a **Junior Full Stack Developer**, passionate about building intuitive and engaging web applications.
+I’m a **Full Stack Software Developer**, passionate about building intuitive and engaging web applications.
 I love crafting clean, user-friendly solutions with **Python**, **Django**, **JavaScript**, and **Bootstrap**, and I’m currently exploring **React** and other modern front-end technologies.

 After nearly a decade as a **Verification Engineer**, I’ve brought my analytical mindset, attention to detail, and love for problem-solving into the world of software development — where creativity meets logic.